Jujutsu Kaisen: Anime

 A 24-episode first season of an anime television series adaptation produced by MAPPA was broadcast on MBS's Super Animeism block and TBS from October 3, 2020, to March 27, 2021.
 (Note: MBS listed the air dates for the series on Friday at 25:25, which is effectively Saturday at 1:25 a.m.
 JST.)
+A prequel film, Jujutsu Kaisen 0, premiered in Japanese theaters on December 24, 2021.

-A second 23-episode season aired from July 6 to December 28, 2023.
+A second 23-episode season, titled Hidden Inventory / Premature Death (episodes 1–5) and Shibuya Incident (episodes 6–23), aired from July 6 to December 28, 2023.

-After the second season's finale, a third season covering the "Culling Game" arc was announced, with the first part set to premiere on January 9, 2026.
+A third 12-episode season, titled The Culling Game: Part 1, aired from January 9 to March 27, 2026.
 (Note: MBS listed the air dates for the season on Thursday at 24:26, which is effectively Friday at 12:26 a.m.
 JST.)

+Following the third season's finale, a fourth season, titled, The Culling Game: Part 2 (死滅回游 後編, Shimetsu Kaiyū: Kōhen), was announced.

 Video games

 In June 2021, a free-to-play role-playing mobile game, titled Jujutsu Kaisen: Phantom Parade, developed by Sumzap, was announced.
 The game was set to be released in 2022; however, it was delayed to November 21, 2023.
 The game was released internationally on November 7, 2024.

 A collaboration with PlayerUnknown's Battlegrounds (PUBG Mobile) was announced in August 2021.
-The collaboration was made available globally, except in Japan and Mainland China, from February 15 to March 15, 2022.
+The collaboration was made available globally, except in Japan and mainland China, from February 15 to March 15, 2022.

 A fighting video game, titled Jujutsu Kaisen: Cursed Clash, developed by Byking and Gemdrops, and published by Bandai Namco Entertainment, was announced in July 2023.
-It was released on February 2, 2024, on Nintendo Switch, PlayStation 4, PlayStation 5, Windows (via Steam), Xbox One and Xbox Series X/S.
+It was released on February 2, 2024, on Nintendo Switch, PlayStation 4, PlayStation 5, Windows (via Steam), Xbox One and Xbox Series XS.

 The outfits from Yuji Itadori, Satoru Gojo, Megumi Fushiguro, and Nobara Kugisaki were released as cosmetic items in Mobile Legends: Bang Bang on February 18, 2023, and Fortnite on August 8 of that same year.
 In a limited-time collaboration with Honor of Kings, Yuji and Satoru outfits became available on November 1, 2024, alongside other thematic elements based on the series, such as a new enchanted battlefield, login screen, ranking list, and loading screens.

+On June 9, 2026, during the Nintendo Direct livestream, Shueisha Games announced a video game developed by Poncle titled Jujutsu Kaisen Rumble: Survivaton.
+It is set to release for the Nintendo Switch 2, PlayStation 5, Xbox Series X|S, and Windows (via Steam).
+It was originally announced to be released in 2026; however, it was later announced that it would be delayed to 2027.